SUSTAINABLE LIVING

 Food

 Calculating the energy cost and environmental impact of food is complicated: vegetables grown locally in a heated greenhouse may require more energy than those shipped from far away, and bulk transport may use less energy than your drive home from the supermarket.
 I eat little frozen or pre-prepared food, favouring fresh produce, locally grown if possible.
-Cooking in the microwave, a pressure cooker, or several things together in a single pot, saves energy.
-Breakfast is fresh fruit and a large bowl of swiss meusli (mixed whole grain cereal with nuts and dried fruit) with low-fat milk.
-Simple, wholesome food, cheese or yoghurt and whole grain bread for lunch, with a little meat (not beef) or fish at dinner, and at least 5 portions of vegetables and fresh fruits, are the core of my diet.
+Cooking in the microwave, a pressure cooker on the induction plate, or several things together in a single pot, saves energy.
+Breakfast is fresh fruit and a large bowl of Swiss meusli (mixed whole grain cereal with nuts and dried fruit) with low-fat milk.
+Simple, wholesome food, cheese or yoghurt and whole grain bread for lunch, with a little meat (not beef) or fish at dinner, and at least 5 daily portions of vegetables and fresh fruits, are the core of my diet.
 I only eat out when I am with other people.
-At my chalet, I prefer cheese from the dairy in my local village, presumably made with milk from the cows I watch grazing, all within 2 kilometers.
+At my chalet, I prefer cheese and butter from the dairy in my local village, presumably made with milk from the cows I watch grazing, all within 2 kilometers.
 Food cannot be more local than that, except from my own garden.
-My first attempt at a vegetable garden was not too successful, although I have been eating my own potatoes for a few months.
+My attempts at a vegetable garden have not been too successful, although I have been eating my own potatoes for a few months each year.
 I have planted a number of fruit trees, but it will be some years before they bear much fruit.
+Tapwater is my main beverage, and occasionally fruit juices (100% juice), so I avoid the need to heat water for tea.
+I have never developed a taste for coffee, and have never consumed alcoholic drinks.

-In Geneva, I shop mostly at a big shopping centre a 15 minute walk from my apartment, with a Migros supermarket whose values I appreciate.
+In Geneva, I shop mostly at a big shopping centre a 13 minute walk from my apartment, with a Migros supermarket whose values I appreciate.
 It is a customer-owned cooperative that sells no alcoholic beverages or tobacco products, features its own socially- and environmentally-responsible items, avoids the multiplication of branded products by stocking largely its own brands, and maintains high quality at close to the lowest prices in Switzerland.
+It reduces food waste to less than 3% by close relationships with its suppliers, care in processing and transport, and providing unsold food to local charities.
 It is not a local farmer's market, but a reasonable compromise for an urban area.

 Water

 At my chalet, where I have control of the plumbing, I have to pump water from the spring-fed village supply up to my water tank (a solar-powered pump is one of my future projects).
 The low-pressure gravity flow from the tank to the house reduces water use to the minimum.
-I turn on the 15 liter water heater only for showering, and take a comfortable shower with less than 15 liters of water using a low-flow pulsed shower head.
+I turn on the 15 liter water heater only for showering, and take a comfortable shower with 10-15 liters of water using a low-flow pulsed shower head.
 The toilet is flushed with rainwater from the roof.
+I also use rainwater for most garden watering.
+My average annual consumption of water from the mains is less than 25 cubic meters.

 Clothing

 Clothing is not a topic many people think of when it comes to sustainability, but more with respect to social responsibility in its manufacture.
 Yet washing clothes uses energy and water or dry-cleaning chemicals and produces pollution.
 I therefore try to minimise the weight and volume of my clothing, to wear clothes requiring dry cleaning only when necessary, and to wash full loads at an economy cycle with a simple no-phosphate detergent dosed carefully.
+I now manage with two loads of washing once a month.
 I do use a dryer because my apartment has no balcony or possibility of hanging clothes outside, and is too small to hang out clothes inside.
 I avoid clothes that require ironing, and do not mind a few wrinkles.
+Having light compact clothing also keeps the weight and volume of my suitcase down when traveling, so I generally carry only a knapsack.

 garden work clothes